NiklasEi/bevy_game_template/README.md

 * run the native version with `cargo run`
 * workflow for GitHub actions creating releases for Windows, Linux, macOS, and Web (Wasm) ready for distribution
     * push a tag in the form of `v[0-9]+.[0-9]+.[0-9]+*` (e.g. `v1.1.42`) to trigger the flow
+    * WARNING: if you work in a private repository, please be aware that macOS and Windows runners cost more build minutes.
+You might want to consider running the workflow less often or removing some builds from it. **For public repositories the builds are free!**

 # How to use this template?
  1. Click "Use this template" on the repository's page